2021 North Macedonia census: Background

+A boycott of the census was promoted by The Left.

 Results

 The census recorded 1,836,713 residents of North Macedonia.
 The population density of the country is 72.2 persons per km2 and the average age of the population is 40.08 years.
 598,632 households were recorded with average number of household members of 3.06.
 The gender balance of the country is 50.4% female and 49.6% male.
 Macedonians remained the largest ethnic group and Albanians remained the second largest ethnic group.
-All ethnic groups declined in population, with the exception of Bulgarians.
+All ethnic groups declined in population, with the exception of Bulgarians and Torbesi.
 Christianity remained the most practiced religion, followed by Islam, with negligible numbers from other faiths.

 While most of the municipalities of the country lost population, the City of Skopje and several adjacent municipalities gained population.
 Nearly one-third of the population lives in Skopje.

-For the first time, members of the country's diaspora were allowed to self-register for the census.
-This participation was optional.
-Kosovo Prime Minister Albin Kurti encouraged ethnic Albanians in the diaspora to participate in the census.
-Simovski stated that 300,000 Macedonian citizens living abroad did not register for the census.
+Simovski reported that 300,000 Macedonian citizens living abroad did not register for the census.
+He stated that the Macedonian diaspora in Australia and North America boycotted the census.

 Simovski clarified that the residential population is the only valid category taken in the census.